isomerpages/moe-chijpritoapayoh/_our-programmes/CCA/CCA.md

 <h3><u>Vision</u></h3>
 <p>Empowered Girls, Effective Leaders</p>
 <h3><u>Mission</u></h3>
-<p>Inspire IJ girls to be Courageous, Confident, Innovative, Compassionate,
+<p>Inspire IJ girls to be Courageous, Innovative, Compassionate and Collaborative
-Generous and Collaborative through the CCAs</p>
+through CCA experiences</p>
 <h3><u>Approach</u></h3>
 <p>Building the 3Cs of Character, Confidence, Capacity through a Co-curricular
-framework that supports the holistic development of every child.</p>
+framework that supports the holistic development of every child</p>
 <p><strong>A. CCA Policy</strong>
 </p>
-<p>CCA is a platform for the development of character and talents/ interests
-of students.</p>
-<p>Our CCA Policy is:
-<br>“An IJ girl should strive to attain desirable affective and social values.
-She will develop to her fullest potential lifetime recreational and health-related pursuits by participating in at least one CCA.”</p>
+<p>CCAs aim to provide students with a holistic education by fostering personal
+development, character building and the acquisition of skills.
+An IJ girl should strive to discover her interest and talent, develop her character and values and deepen her sense of belonging to the school and community by participating in a CCA.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Primary 4, 5 and 6 students are required to select one CCA and will remain
-in the same CCA for the complete school year.</p>
+in the same CCA for the duration of the school year.</p>
 </li>
 <li>
-<p>Students who are members of the Sports Development Squads, Training Squads,
+<p>Students who have been selected as members of the Sports CCA Development
-School Teams or Performing Arts SYF Groups are expected to remain in the same CCA until Primary 6.</p>
+or Competitive Teams or, Performing Arts SYF Groups are expected to remain in the same CCA until they step down in Primary 6.</p>
 </li>
 <li>
-<p>Primary 6 students will attend CCA in the first semester.
-However, they
+<p>Primary 6 students will be expected to attend CCA in the first semester.
-will continue to represent the school in Term 3, if required.</p>
+However, they will continue to represent the school in Term 3 for competitions or events, if required.</p>
 </li>
 <li>
-<p>Students are to submit a medical certificate or a letter of excuse at
+<p>Students are to submit a medical certificate or letter of excuse to the
-the following session if they have missed their weekly CCA.</p>
+CCA teacher-in-charge if they have missed their weekly CCA.</p>
 </li>
 <li>
 <p>Only students who have attained 80% attendance will have their CCA recorded